 Shyamal D. Desai , PhD

-Our research is based on my seminal findings as an Assistant Professor at UMDNJ that elevated levels of a ubiquitin-like protein ISG15 (Interferon-Stimulated Gene 15) inhibit the canonical ubiquitin pathway, a key regulator of vital cellular processes, in cancer.
 This past research focused on identifying the cellular factors responsible for determining the sensitivity of cancer cells to camptothecin, an anticancer drug used in clinic to manage cancers.
 Of particular interest, we found ISG15, an antagonist of the ubiquitin pathway, is an important determinant of camptothecin sensitivity in tumor cells.
-Based on these findings, we proposed that ISG15 and factors in its conjugation pathway could serve as tumor biomarkers for CPT sensitivity/resistance in cancer patients.
-A phase II clinical trial of camptothecin for patients with non-small cell lung cancer and high ISG15 expression has been initiated in August, 2012 (Clinical Trials-Government Identifier # NCT01607554).
+Based on these findings, we proposed that ISG15 and factors in its conjugation pathway could serve as tumor biomarkers for CPT sensitivity/resistance in cancer patients, which is now proven in clinical specimens by other groups in the United States and abroad.
 This is an important leap forward as our research has now moved into clinic.
 Our current cancer research will reinforce and extend the importance of ISG15 in cancer prevention and treatment in clinic.